-Alternatively, see my recipe for Veggie-Loaded Quesadillas where I use refried beans and hummus instead of sweet potato.
+Alternatively, see my recipe for vegan quesadillas where I use refried beans and hummus instead of sweet potato.

 9. Peanut butter and banana/jelly sandwich.
-I love the classic Elvis (PB&B) sandwich every now and again that I usually make with my homemade peanut butter.
-A peanut butter sandwich with jelly or bananas is always a better choice than greasy fast food.
+I love the classic Elvis (PB&B) sandwich every now and again, especially when I use my homemade peanut butter recipe to make the peanut butter.
+A nut butter sandwich with jelly or bananas is always a better choice than greasy fast food.

 10. Green smoothie.
 Ain’t nothing wrong with a smoothie for breakfast, lunch, or dinner!
 The smoothie doesn’t have to be green in color – ‘green’ stands for ‘made with vegetables and fruits’.
 Most green veggies work fine in smoothies (except lettuce – some people find it weird-tasting when blended).

 To make the smoothie more filling, add rolled oats, nut butter, seeds, nuts, etc. – see my Swamp Monster Smoothie recipe for more tips.